ginkgomzd/docs-user/README.md

 Comes with command completion (via make-do).
 So, TAB-TAB your way to glory.

-Note, any operation will require the user_name variable be set.
-Command completion is a bit clumsy without it.
+Note, any operation will require the USER_NAME variable be set.
+Command completion is a bit clumsy without it being set, so exporting the variable is recommended.

 You can also customize the behaviour by setting `PUBLIC_HTML` or `USER_HOME`.